Bill Laswell: Collaborators

 Laswell works frequently with a small group of collaborators.
-These include bassists Jah Wobble, Jonas Hellborg, and Bootsy Collins; guitarists Buckethead and Nicky Skopelitis; keyboardists Jeff Bova and Bernie Worrell; percussionists Aïyb Dieng and Karsh Kale, and musicians from P-Funk.
+These include bassists Jah Wobble, Josh Werner, Jonas Hellborg, and Bootsy Collins; guitarists Buckethead and Nicky Skopelitis; keyboardists Jeff Bova and Bernie Worrell; percussionists Aïyb Dieng and Karsh Kale, and musicians from P-Funk.
 Robert Musso has been his chief engineer for over twenty years.
 Oz Fritz has occasionally filled the role.
 Fritz is usually Laswell's live engineer of choice, known for live mixing technique.
 Remixes have been done for Sting, Nine Inch Nails, Almamegretta, Scorn, Ozzy Osbourne, and Tori Amos.
 He has done much work for John Zorn's Tzadik Records.

 In 2005, Laswell was invited to appear on the PBS series Soundstage.
 The show featured musicians he has played with over the years, including members of Praxis and Tabla Beat Science, Pharoah Sanders, Foday Musa Suso, Bootsy Collins, and Catfish Collins.

 Laswell worked with Sony Creative Software on a box set loop library called The Bill Laswell Collection.

 He has also worked with Eraldo Bernocchi and Mick Harris on a project called Equations of Eternity, which is an ambient music project started in 1995 by Eraldo.
 Since its members live in separate parts of the world (Mick Harris in England; Bill Laswell in the US; and Eraldo Bernocchi in Italy), the project has been predominantly studio-based, with its members recording music in their respective countries.